 13. Is there parking near the Thain/Bass pickup site?

-There is no dedicated parking for this service.
-At this time, parking lots across campus remain freely accessible for all.
+There is no dedicated parking for this service at this time.

 15. Is the library accepting purchase requests for print and e-books from faculty?

 At this time, we are not buying print materials because the staff who receive and process new purchases are still working remotely under the university's phased reopening plan.
 However, you may place a purchase request for any title, and if it is available in electronic form, we will purchase it.
 If it is available only in print, we will hold your request and order it when print purchases resume; you will be notified by email when your requested material is available.
 Until then, please contact a subject specialist librarian for help identifying other relevant resources.

 16. When and how should faculty submit reserve requests for Fall 2020 courses? updated July 31, 2020

 We are encouraging faculty to identify course materials as early as possible so that we time to identify and secure e-versions.
 Use the course reserves module in Canvas to place reserve requests for e-books, scans, and streaming audio or video.
 Follow our step-by-step instructions on using the course reserves module in Canvas or email questions to email@example.com.
 Please note: To ensure that students on- and off-campus will have access to the same course materials, fall 2020 course reserves will be limited to materials available online.
 There will be no physical reserves in the libraries this fall.